Centre for Orgonomic Research and Education

 I often wonder whether anyone at all ever reads this page.
 There is a lot of useful information on it, for anyone who is doing bion research.
 If you are repeating Reich's original experiments or even going beyond them, please let us know of your activities.
 You may already have discovered something that could be useful to other workers in the field.
 It would be helful to know if the information posted here is of any use to other workers, particularly beginners with the microscope.
 C O R E publishes much of this information in booklet form:

+(This information is now available in a small book, Bions for Beginners, available from C O R E or bookshops.)
 We also publish several other booklets on the study of the bions and historical aspects of bion study and Reich's biological research.
 These are:

 I have been invited by the editor of the journal Water to contribute to their conference in Bulgaria in October this year on the history of Artificers.
 This is an unbelievable lucky break and will mean that this information will reach a large number of scientists working within mainstream science.
 I sent the editor of this journal a complimentary copy of Artificers as he had been open-minded enough to publish a paper by Dr James DeMeo on orgone energy and the properties of water.
 I thought he might just be interested in Artificers.
 After so many years of the relentless UK indifference towards my offerings, I can hardly believe this huge advance.
 I will post details on the news and events pages as soon as I have them.
 (21. 6.
 13.)